Dre Campbell Farm

 Good and Bad Companion Plants for Tomatoes

-A crop that is fairly easy to grow, tomato thrives well in favorable conditions.
+A crop that is relatively easy to grow, tomato plants thrive in favorable conditions.
 Companion planting also helps support the needs of your tomato plants.

-You can improve your chances of avoiding certain pests and plant diseases by including good companion plants to grow with your tomatoes.
+Growing good companion plants with your tomatoes can improve your chances of avoiding certain pests and plant diseases.
 This practice may also attract beneficial insects.

 Below are some of the best companion plants for tomatoes.